-Plan II - Five-payment Institutional Education Loan (0% interest)
+Plan II - Four-payment Institutional Education Loan (0% interest)

-This loan is a five-payment agreement with the University.
-The first payment is 60% of semester charges, and financial aid can be applied toward this requirement.
-The remaining balance will be divided equally over four payments due the 10th of each month, as follows:
+Under this plan, students are required to pay 60% of the semester charges at registration.
+Financial aid can be applied to the 60% payment.
+The remaining balance will be a zero percent interest loan divided equally over four payments due the 10th of each month, as follows: